AlexBAV/ChakraCoreCppBridge/README.md

 * **example**
   * Contains an example project that illustrates the library usage.
 * **ChakraCore**
   * Contains a copy of ChakraCore include files and binary files (binary files are not included, see README.md file for instructions on getting them).
+This is only required to build an example project.

 ## Compiler Support